 Bitcoin Mining at Home

-If you want to check out potential profits before you start, you can use the My Crypto Buddy profit calculator ( https://www.mycryptobuddy.com/BitcoinMiningCalculator ) to see how much you will earn.
+If you want to evaluate potential profits before starting, consider using the My Crypto Buddy profit calculator (https://www.mycryptobuddy.com/BitcoinMiningCalculator) to estimate your earnings.

 Author Ole